industrial-optimization-group/DESDEO/README.md

 ## Funding

-Currently, DESDEO's development is partly funded by two projects granted by the [Research Council of Finland](https://www.aka.fi/en/).
+Currently, DESDEO's development has been funded by projects granted by the [Research Council of Finland](https://www.aka.fi/en/).
 The most recent ones
 include:

 - DESIDES (project 355346)
 - UTOPIA (project 352784)
 - DAEMON (project 322221)
+- DESDEO (project 287496)